Matt-Tansley/partstrader-tech-test/ISSUES.md

 Update: it appears the expected message shows up temporarily, but does not remain on the page after the purchase process has been completed.

-### Issue 6: Review requirements for Test Case 15
+### Issue 6: Review requirements for Test Case 14 and 15

-**Found by:** Reading test case and exploratory testing
+**Found by:** Reading test cases and exploratory testing

 **Reproducable:** N/A

-**Comments:** Various parts of Test Case 15 should be clarified for more accurate testing:
+**Comments:** Various parts of Test Case 14 and 15 should be clarified for more accurate testing:

+- Step 3 (both test cases): there is no specific requirement on what exactly should be visible when home page is displayed.
-- Step 3: there is no specific requirement on what exactly should be visible when cart page is displayed.
+- Step 6 (Test Case 14): there is no specific requirement on what exactly should be visible when cart page is displayed.

 ### Issue 7: There is mo input masking and validation on mobile number input on user sign up form